Daniel Obenour

 Estuarine habitat quality, which influences biodiversity and the presence/absence of various fish species, can be degraded as a result of human activities (i.e., anthropogenic stressors) occurring within estuaries and their contributing watersheds.
 Quantifying the impact of these stressors is important for properly managing estuarine systems and their associated fisheries.
 However, it is often difficult to disentangle the role of anthropogenic stressors from the myriad natural factors that also influence these systems.
 To improve our ability to identify and characterize anthropogenic stressors, a hierarchical model will be developed to efficiently leverage data collected across multiple estuaries and multiple decades.
 More specifically, the model will be used to relate trawl survey results to anthropogenic stressors and natural gradients across U.S. Gulf-of-Mexico and Pacific-coast estuaries.

 Lakes, reservoirs, and coastal systems provide many benefits to society, including recreation, commercial fishing, flood control, water supply, and the dilution and transport of nutrients and other pollutants.
 However, when the water quality in these systems is degraded due to excessive pollution, water withdrawals, and other anthropogenic stressors, the societal benefits of these aquatic systems may be substantially diminished.
-A case in point is the eutrophication of Falls Lake (reservoir), North Carolina, where excessive nutrient loading has produced unacceptably high phytoplankton levels, degrading the lake??A???a?sA???a?zA?s use as a water supply and recreational attraction.
+A case in point is the eutrophication of Falls Lake (reservoir), North Carolina, where excessive nutrient loading has produced unacceptably high phytoplankton levels, degrading the lake’s use as a water supply and recreational attraction.
 In this study, the biophysical processes leading to the eutrophication of Falls Lake will be explored and quantified, using a long-term mechanistic model.
 The model will be applied within a novel, Bayesian framework in order to quantify uncertainty and to statistically test hypotheses related to the importance of different biophysical processes and forcings acting on the lake.
 In particular, the study will assess long-term trends in nutrient fluxes between sediment and water-column layers, in order to determine whether sediments are acting as a net sink or source of nutrients, and whether these fluxes are changing over time.
 The study will have implications for the long-term management of the lake, considering the synergistic influences of nutrient loading, sediment feedbacks, water withdrawals, and climate change.

 Estuarine habitat quality, which influences biodiversity and the presence/absence of various fish species, can be degraded as a result of human activities (i.e., anthropogenic stressors) occurring within estuaries and their contributing watersheds.
 Quantifying the impact of these stressors is important for properly managing estuarine systems and their associated fisheries.
 However, it is often difficult to disentangle the role of anthropogenic stressors from the myriad natural factors that also influence these systems.
 To improve our ability to identify and characterize anthropogenic stressors, a hierarchical model will be developed to efficiently leverage data collected across multiple estuaries and multiple decades.
 More specifically, the model will be used to relate trawl survey results to anthropogenic stressors and natural gradients across over 40 estuaries along the Gulf of Mexico coast.